ilum-cloud/doc/README.md

 > A fully manageable [Spark](https://github.com/apache/spark) cluster on [Kubernetes](https://github.com/kubernetes/kubernetes) with interactive sessions.

-`Ilum` is a software focused on providing interactive Spark sessions manageable through REST API and web interface, independently of cluster manager type.
-With the many years of development, `Ilum` was enhanced with full integration with S3 interface.
+`Ilum` is a powerful software designed to manage interactive Spark sessions through REST API and web interface, regardless of the cluster manager type.
+With full S3 interface integration, `Ilum` makes it easy to manage Spark jobs on Kubernetes clusters with web UI or REST API.

-Check [Quick Start](#%EF%B8%8F-quick-start) section for the installation details or check our blog [Ilum Blog](https://ilum.cloud/blog/)
+Check [Quick Start](#%EF%B8%8F-quick-start) section for the installation details.

+`Ilum` provides a fully manageable Spark cluster on Kubernetes with interactive sessions.
+For more information on getting started, visit the [Ilum Blog](https://ilum.cloud/blog/).

 ### Spark Environment